hakimhassani97/ActivityTrackingMobile/readme.md

 # Configuration steps :

-Creating the Firebase app on :
+Creating the Firebase project on :
 [Firebase console](https://console.firebase.google.com/)

 Copy the firebase config json object in this format and replace it in `index.js` :